- Do some background research & gather information about the organization.

 - Make an appointment for a mock interview at Career Development

-- Conduct an information interview with someone in a similar field
+- Conduct an informal interview with someone in a similar field

 - Greet the interviewer with a smile and firmly shake his/her hand.
 Sit where indicated to do so.